mfem/mfem/CONTRIBUTING.md

 - Code specifics
   - All new public, protected, and private classes, methods, data members, and functions have Doxygen-style documentation in source comments.
+  - In addition to arguments and functionality, documentation should include the current limitations of the code, and any background information that is implicitly assumed in the implementation.
   - Consistent code styling is enforced with `make style` in the top-level directory.
 This requires [Artistic Style](http://astyle.sourceforge.net) (we specifically use version 3.1).
 See also the file `config/mfem.astylerc`.